lcalisto/workshop-postgis-raster/README.md

 In the next examples, we will export our rasters.
 Postgis can save rasters in diferent file formats.
 In the following examples, we use ST_AsTiff and ST_AsGDALRaster, but also we will use pure Gdal functionality.

+**Example 0 - Using QGIS**

+If you load the raster table/view in QGIS then you will be able to save/export the raster layer into any GDAL supported format using QGIS interface.

 **Example 1 - ST_AsTiff**

+ST_AsTiff function **does not save the output into the disk***, instead outputs is the binary representation of the tiff, this can be very usefull for webplatforms; scripts etc. were the developer can control what to do with the binary, for example save it into the disk or just display it.

 ```sql
 SELECT ST_AsTiff(ST_Union(rast))